medavox/tuki-nuwa/text/for-public/Grammar.md

 present/past/future -- whether the verb took place in the present, past or future. default: present

+In Tuki Nuwa, these are expressed with either *li* (present), *jatun* (past) or *hinsu* (future) between the subject and the verb.

+eg:

+*lu li nami* = 'he's eating'
+*lu jatun nami* = 'he ate'
+*lu hinsu nami* = 'he'll eat

-In the classical interpretations of the grammar of some languages, all sorts of other things are sometimes lumped in under tense.
+In the classical interpretations of the grammar of some languages, all sorts of concepts are sometimes lumped in under tense.

 But these interpretations are wrong, at least in this theory of grammar.
-They're only still kept around because of literary/academic tradition.
+They're only kept around because of literary/academic tradition.

-However, some interesting addtional, actual distinctions to make would be: distant past vs recent past, near future vs distant future
+However, some other interesting distinctions to actually make would be: distant past vs recent past, near future vs distant future